alkisg/liveusb/README.md

 ## Add the Linux .iso files

-Download your favorite distribution .iso, for example [ubuntu-mate-20.04-desktop-amd64.iso](http://cdimage.ubuntu.com/ubuntu-mate/releases/20.04/release/ubuntu-mate-20.04-desktop-amd64.iso), and put it in the appropriate folder in the USB flash drive, for example in `/liveusb/ubuntu/ubuntu-mate-20.04-desktop-amd64.iso`.
+Download your favorite distribution .iso, for example [ubuntu-mate-20.04.2.0-desktop-amd64.iso](http://cdimage.ubuntu.com/ubuntu-mate/releases/20.04/release/ubuntu-mate-20.04.2.0-desktop-amd64.iso), and put it in the appropriate folder in the USB flash drive, for example in `/liveusb/ubuntu/ubuntu-mate-20.04.2.0-desktop-amd64.iso`.

-The following distributions are currently supported: clonezilla, debian, fedora, kali, manjaro, opensuse, ubuntu.
+The following distributions are currently supported: antix, clonezilla, debian, fedora, kali, manjaro, opensuse, ubuntu.

 To select the live session language or to pass custom kernel parameters you can create a `/grub/local.cfg` file similar to [this one](local.cfg).